 The second setback is that supply-side platforms (SSPs) have not yet delivered a solution compatible with FLEDGE, that would provide publishers’ advertising inventory to DSPs participating in the trial.

 As a result of these challenges, it is imperative that Google explains how it will make transition periods, crucial for the industry to shift from cookie-based to new, privacy-first solutions, work.
 The transition periods known as “General Availability” and “Third-party cookie phase-out”, are supposed to last over a year, as indicated in the official timeline.
 The lack of transparency and clarity on this process may adversely impact the market adoption rates.

-As it currently stands, there are two potential paths Google may follow for the deprecation of cookies:
+As it currently stands, there are two potential paths Google may follow for the third-party cookies deprecation:

-- FLEDGE APIs availability will be increasing, with the gradual removal of third-party cookies
+- FLEDGE APIs availability will be increasing, with the gradual deprecation of third-party cookies

 - Third-party cookies will be preserved during the interim period but will require a definitive opt-in from users in the browser’s UI.

 However, neither of these approaches will be sufficient enough to motivate the market participants to fully transition to FLEDGE API instead of using alternative tools.
 Google has to provide meaningful incentives for the industry to do so.